OliviaMattsson/EITN50-project/ObjSec/ASSIGNMENT.md

   * On the application level.
 Secure object consists of a header (metadata), a payload (potentially encrypted), and an integrity verification tag.
 * Provide integrity, confidentiality, and replay protection
   * Integrity: Can be read but not changed.
   * Confidentiality: In order for a communication session to provide forward secrecy, the communicating parties can run an Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol with ephemeral keys, from which shared key material can be derived.
-Ephemeral Diffie-Hellman Over COSE (EDHOC) is a compact and lightweight authenticated Diffie-Hellman key exchange protocol with ephemeral keys.
-Use for authentication and key exchange.
-Look on ACE as well, auth framework suitable for IoT.
-  * Replay protection:
+Diffie-Hellman key exchange with sipher suits Elliptic Curve DHE (ECDHE).
+ECDHE is the most preferred one for perfect forward secrecy.
+  * Replay protection: Object Security of CoAP (OSCOAP).
+OSCOAP also provides a binding between the request and the response, securing against replay of previously sent messages, increases security and reduces the message overhead in the response
-* Use UDP as the way to exchange data between the two parties (sending and rceiving party)
+* Use UDP as the way to exchange data between the two parties (sending and reciving party)
 * Work on the princple of forward security
   * See article summary above.
+Diffie-Hellman key exchange with sipher suits Elliptic Curve DHE (ECDHE).
+ECDHE is the most preferred one for perfect forward secrecy.
 * Should have at leat two distinct parts; handshake and protected data exchange
+  * Handshake: ECDHE.
 * Actually work when we test in.
 The data packets should be as small as one can expect for small IoT devices, max 64 bytes
 * Document and explain the design choices for your implementation
 ### Part B